 First of all, what distance is “long range shooting?”

 To an East Tennessee deer hunter, 200 yards might qualify.
-To a man with a 10 million acre ranch in West Texas that owns a $15,000 custom Cheytac .408, two miles will seem pretty long.
+To a man with a 10 million acre ranch in West Texas who owns a $15,000 custom Cheytac .408, three miles will seem pretty long.
 I generally break it down as follows:

 - Mid Range – 200 to 600 yards